Splamy/TS3AudioBot/TS3Client/ts3protocol.md

 packets as explained in (see 2.8.3).
 Additionally the `Newprotocol` flag (see 2.3) must be set on all `Command`, `CommandLow` and `Init1` packets.

-The packet header values for (see 3.1) and (see 3.2) are as following:
+The packet header/encryption values for (see 3.1) and (see 3.2) are as following:

 | Parameter | Value                                                                                                |
 |-----------|------------------------------------------------------------------------------------------------------|